Exoenzyme: Kinases

 The opposite of coagulase, kinases can dissolve clots.
 S. aureus can also produce staphylokinase, allowing them to dissolve the clots they form, to rapidly diffuse into the host at the correct time.

 Hyaluronidase

 Similar to collagenase, hyaluronidase enables a pathogen to penetrate deep into tissues.
 Bacteria such as Clostridium do so by using the enzyme to dissolve collagen and hyaluronic acid, the protein and saccharides, respectively, that hold tissues together.

 Hemolysins

 Hemolysins target erythrocytes, a.k.a. red blood cells.
 Attacking and lysing these cells harms the host organism, and provides the microorganism, such as the fungus Candida albicans, with a source of iron from the lysed hemoglobin.
-Organisms can either by alpha-hemolytic, beta-hemolytic, or gamma-hemolytic (non-hemolytic).
+Organisms can either be alpha-hemolytic, beta-hemolytic, or gamma-hemolytic (non-hemolytic).